 Dr. Christopher R. Sforzo recommends reverse total shoulder replacement as an alternative for rotator cuff tear and arthritis.
 Read on for an overview of our procedure, our shoulder replacement protocol, potential complications, and frequently asked questions about the procedure.
 (THOSE SHOULD BE LINKS)

 It is a surgical procedure involving a reverse of the socket and shoulder ball from their natural position.
 In the reverse shoulder replacement, the metal ball goes into the socket of the shoulder joint while they attach the plastic cup to the humerus (bone of the upper arm).
-Dr. Christopher R. Sforzo is board-certified, fellowship-trained, in diagnosing and treating such types of shoulder replacement problems.
+Dr. Christopher R. Sforzo is board-certified, and fellowship-trained, in diagnosing and treating such types of shoulder replacement problems.

 When Is a Reverse Shoulder Replacement Needed?